bentalebahmed/BlueUnity/README.md

 - Retrieve paired devices
 - Search for nearby devices
 - Connect/disconnect using MAC address
-- Device-to-device (mobile, tablet, headset, etc.) communication (one server, one clients)
+- Device-to-device (mobile, tablet, headset, etc.) communication (one server, one client)
 - Device-to-module (ESP32, HC-05/06, BM78, etc.) communication (Device as client and the module always as a server)

 ### Communication